 (g) conduct the test in the time interval specified by the IMO in accordance with clause 4.25.7(c) unless System Management has notified the IMO of an alternative time interval in accordance with clause 4.25.8, in which case, System Management must conduct the test in the time interval specified in accordance with clause 4.25.8(b).; and

-(h) issue a System Instruction to increase the Facility’s output or decrease its consumption to a specified level.
+(h) issue an Operating Instruction to increase the Facility’s output or decrease its consumption to a level specified by the Operating Instruction.

 4.25.10.
 [Blank]Where a Facility, excluding a Demand Side Programme, is tested in accordance with this clause 4.25, the Dispatch Schedule for that Facility during the period of the test is to reflect the energy scheduled in the test.